 Fuzzrocket was conceived as the social network for singers, dancers, songwriters, musicians and filmmakers to create, collaborate and get unprecedented exposure to fans.

 The platform allows artists to showcase their music, play original songs and find perfect musical partners.
 It also lets them show the world what they can do through live performances, plus all the basic features of a social network.

 Following an Agile workflow, Vairix developed Fuzzrocket working side by side with its American creators, using Ruby on Rails version 4.

-MOD is a custom furniture retailer who needed to build a responsive e-commerce web platform that allowed its users to customize their furniture orders online.
+MOD is a custom furniture retailer that needed to build a responsive e-commerce web platform that allowed its users to customize their furniture orders online.

 By engaging with our expert team of developers, MOD was able to meet their tight deadline and launch the platform.
 Their satisfaction with the quality of our work has resulted in a long-term partnership.

 Small business entrepreneurs and artisans often struggle with the sales and marketing aspects of their ventures.
 Mostly focused on goods production, they would greatly benefit from a solution that takes care of creating demand for their creations.

 Enter Sellin, a web application that provides brokerage services for Uruguayan small businesses and entrepreneurs.
 The process is simple: the products are uploaded to the site, where a network of salespeople are in charge of promoting the products and generating demand for them.